 The Clackamas Soil and Water Conservation District has four top priorities when addressing conservation needs in Clackamas County: water, wildlife, weeds, and working lands.
 These priorities are part of our larger set of District W’s.
 The District’s plans and […]

 December is the month when many people deck the halls with boughs of holly.
-Reflecting many old traditions, holly branches are still hung today, coiled into ornate wreaths for front doors, or included in festive holiday bouquets.
-For […]
+Sadly, invasive holly can spread, harming native plant and animal communities.
+Reflecting many old traditions, holly branches are still hung today, coiled into ornate […]